14:30 UTC | 22 April 2020

 ECMWF upgrades its forecasting system on a regular basis, and one such upgrade is currently planned for 30 June 2020.
 These upgrades enable the Centre to integrate the latest scientific advances into its Integrated Forecasting System (IFS).

-Ahead of the implementation of IFS Cycle 47r1, Director of Research Andy Brown will explain the changes and how they will improve forecasts in a webinar on 21 April at 8:30 UTC and 22 April at 14:30 UTC.
+Ahead of the implementation of IFS Cycle 47r1, Director of Research Andy Brown explained the changes and how they will improve forecasts in a webinar on 21 April at 8:30 UTC and 22 April at 14:30 UTC.